swat-lab-optimization/RIGAA_tool/README.md

 ```

 ## Usage
 RIGAA tool can be used as a search-based test case generation tool, guided by a system behaviour in a simulator or by a surrogate (simplified) fitness function.
-We also provide scripts for traiinig and evaluating test generation RL agents.
+We also provide scripts for trainig and evaluating test generation RL agents.

 To use the tool first, make sure your environment is with ``python>=3.7`` and install the requirements with:
 ```python